yadavkapil23/AEGIS/README.md

 AEGIS is an **infrastructure-first LLM inference engine** that sits between your applications and your models.
 It is not a model wrapper — it is a full orchestration layer providing:

-- **Multi-Backend Orchestration**: Routes inference requests across vLLM, llama.cpp, Ollama, and HuggingFace Cloud with automatic fallback and per-backend circuit breakers.
+- **Multi-Backend Orchestration**: Routes inference requests across Ollama (default, local), llama.cpp (optional native FFI), vLLM (optional, high-throughput self-hosted), and HuggingFace Cloud with automatic fallback and per-backend circuit breakers.
-- **Streaming Inference**: Server-Sent Events (SSE) streaming from vLLM for real-time token delivery.
+- **Streaming Inference**: Server-Sent Events (SSE) streaming for real-time token delivery.
 - **Temperature & Top-P Sampling**: Proper softmax scaling with nucleus sampling in the native llama.cpp backend.
 - **Physical KV-Cache Management**: Allocates, evicts, and reuses LLM memory blocks with paged attention, zero-copy prefix sharing, and LRU eviction.
 - **Distributed Consensus**: Raft-inspired leader election and log replication across a 3-node scheduler cluster, with WAL persistence and state consistency validation.